PageRank Optimization by Edge Selection: Introduction

-It is known that if we place a new edge in a directed graph, then the PageRank of the target node can only increase.
-Optimal linkage strategies are known for the case in which we want to optimize the PageRank of a node and we only have access to the edges starting from this node \cite{Avrachenkov2004}.
+It is known that if we place a new edge in a directed graph, the PageRank of the terminal node of the edge can only increase.
+Optimal linkage strategies are known for the case in which we want to optimize the PageRank of a node and we only have access to the edges starting from this node \cite{Avrachenkov2006}.
 This first result has later been generalized to the case for which we are allowed to configure all of the edges starting from a given set of nodes \cite{DeKerchove2008}.

-The general problem of optimizing the PageRank of a node in the case where we are allowed to decide the absence or presence of the edges in a given subset of edges is proposed by Ishii and Tempo \cite{Ishii2009}.
-They are motivated by the problem of ``fragile links'' and they mention the lack of polynomial time algorithms to this problem.
-Then, using interval matrices, they propose an approximate solution \cite{Ishii2009}.
+The general problem of optimizing the PageRank of a node in the case where we are allowed to decide the absence or presence of the edges in a given {\em arbitrary} subset of edges is proposed by Ishii and Tempo \cite{Ishii2009}.
+They are motivated by the problem of ``fragile links'' and mention the lack of efficient, polynomial time algorithms to this problem.
+Then, using interval matrices, they propose an approximate solution to the problem.

+Fercoq {\em et al}.\ \cite{fercoq:ergodic} consider a continuous variant of PageRank optimization in which one can choose the intensity of the links.
+They allow affine coupling constraints, concave objective functions and apply convex programming.

-In the paper we show that this optimization problem can be efficiently formulated as a {\em Markov decision process} (MDP), more precisely, as a {\em stochastic shortest path} (SSP) problem, and that it can therefore be solved in {\em polynomial time}.
-Our proof of polynomial time computability is based on a {\em linear programming} formulation, but we also propose an iterative algorithm that has appealing properties, for example, it always finds an optimal solution in finite steps and, under some assumptions, its running time is polynomial.
-In a last section, we prove that under the slight modification of the problem for which we are given mutually exclusive constraints between pairs of edges, the problem of PageRank optimization becomes NP-hard.
+In this paper we show that the PageRank optimization problem can be efficiently formulated as a {\em Markov decision process} (MDP), more precisely, as a {\em stochastic shortest path} (SSP) problem, and that it can therefore be solved in {\em polynomial time}.
+Our proof provides a {\em linear programming} formulation that can then be solved by standard techniques, but we propose a greedy algorithm, as well, which is a variant of the {\em policy iteration} algorithm.
+This latter method also runs in polynomial time, under some assumptions.
+Our main result on polynomial-time computability remains valid even if the {\em damping constant} and the {\em personalization vector} are part of the input and it does not depend on the particular way the {\em dangling nodes} are handled.
+We also prove that under the slight modification for which we are given mutually exclusive constraints between pairs of edges, the problem becomes {\em NP-hard}.